-When you’re shopping for a new monitor, a few things can help the most with this.
+There are a few things to look for in a proper gaming monitor.
 First, you’ll want a high refresh rate.
 This results in a much smoother experience, especially with a 144 Hz monitor.
 Next, you’ll want the response time to be as short as possible, preferably 1ms.
 Last but not least, a higher resolution monitor gives you a more detailed image.

 Best Monitors for Apex Legends: